GitHub repo's master branch at a glance:

 BREEZE_ROOT or in any subdirectory.

-If you use Emacs, please contribute something analogous to
+If you use another editor, please contribute something analogous to

 Git commit message template